-LAUREATE FOR EUROPE

-Professor Geneviève Almouzni - Molecular biology
+LAUREATE FOR EUROPE Professor Geneviève Almouzni - Molecular biology

-Director of Research from The National Centre for Scientific Research (CNRS) at the Curie Institute, France
+Director of Research from The National Centre for Scientific Research (CNRS) at the Curie Institute, Member of the Academy of Sciences, France

 She is rewarded for her seminal contributions to understanding how DNA is packaged with proteins inside the cell nucleus.
 Her pioneering work in epigenetics has furthered our understanding of how cell identity is determined during normal development and disrupted by cancer.